Stan Broadbridge: Career

-Broadbridge became a lecturer in economics at North Staffordshire Polytechnic, and joined the Association of Teachers in Technical Institutions (ATTI), serving as its president in 1972.
-He became the treasurer of the north west region of the Campaign for Nuclear Disarmament, the president of the Staffordshire County Association of Trades Councils, serving from 1974 until 1976, and also vice chair of the West Midlands Regional Council of the Trades Union Congress.
+For over a decade, Broadbridge was active in the Association of Teachers in Technical Institutions (ATTI), eventually becoming its national president in 1970-71.
+His other trade union posts in the 1970s included vice-president of the Stafford Trades Council, president of the Staffordshire County Federation of Trades Councils, and vice-chair of the West Midlands Regional Council of the Trades Union Congress.